gokhanbas83/keepmypass/README.md

 # KeepMyPass

-KeepMyPass is a password manager which is written with cross platform mobile development framework Flutter using dart language.
+KeepMyPass is a password manager which is written with cross platform mobile application development framework Flutter using dart language.

 You can build from source files or you can install from Google Play Store